firehol/firehol/doc/firehol/firehol-masquerade.5.md

 will be used.

 If used within a router definition the definition's `outface`(s) will be used, if specified.
-If the `reverse` option is gived, then the definition's `inface`(s) will be used, if specified.
+If the `reverse` option is given, then the definition's `inface`(s) will be used, if specified.

 Unlike most commands, `masquerade` does not inherit its parent